whg-training/whg-training-resources/docs/programming/introduction_to_R/functions.md

 ## Writing your own functions

+Everything we're doing here is done by **calling built-in functions** to compute or plot some values.
 Built-in functions are great!
 But what if you want your own?

 Well, this is easy too.
-For example, let's write a function that repeats a string twenty times:
+For example, let's write a function that converts a string to lower case, and then repeats it twenty times:

 ```
 > repeat_it = function( a_string ) {
-	rep( a_string, 20 )
+	rep( tolower( a_string ), 20 )
 }
 ```

-Our function uses the `rep` built-in function (read its help!) to repeat the string.
+Our function uses the `tolower()` built-in function to convert the case, and the `rep()` built-in function (read its help!) to repeat the string.
 Try it out:
 ```
 > repeat_it( "Repeat this!" )
 ```